awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-nat-igw.md

 + Three VPCs\.
 For information about creating a VPC, see [Creating a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC) in the *Amazon Virtual Private Cloud User Guide*\.
 + A transit gateway\.
 For more information, see [Create a transit gateway](tgw-transit-gateways.md#create-tgw)\.
 + Three VPC attachments on the transit gateway\.
 For more information, see [Create a transit gateway attachment to a VPC](tgw-vpc-attachments.md#create-vpc-attachment)\.
++ Two subnets in VPC C\.
+One subnet is to route traffic to the NAT gateway, and the other is the subnet for the NAT gateway\.
 + A NAT gateway\.
 For information about creating a NAT gateway, see [Creating a NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-creating) in the *Amazon Virtual Private Cloud User Guide*\.
 + An internet gateway\.
 For information about creating an internet gateway, see [Creating and attaching an internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html#Add_IGW_Attach_Gateway) in the *Amazon Virtual Private Cloud User Guide*\.